JackSzwergold/Preworn-Main/markdown/tutorials/Developing With MAMP 1.md

 	; date.timezone = "Europe/Berlin"
 	date.timezone = "America/New_York"

-Also, as you can see, I like to comment out changes that I make & leave them in place instead of deleting them.
-In general, you should get into the habit of commenting out small tweaks like this & leaving them in place for future reference instead of outright overwriting or deleting them.
+Also, as you can see, I like to comment out changes that I make and leave them in place instead of deleting them.
+In general, you should get into the habit of commenting out small tweaks like this and leaving them in place for future reference instead of outright overwriting or deleting them.
 In a case like this it might seem superfluous, but remember: What might seem like a simple change now, might be the cause of a debugging issue months or years from now.

-### Adjusting resource limits & error reporting.
+### Adjusting resource limits and error reporting.

 Server resources are idiosyncratic from server to server and from application to application.
 In general, the simplest resource limit adjustment you should make is to `memory_limit` so your PHP scripts don’t bomb out due to lack of memory.
 So look for the *Resource Limits* section of the PHP ini configuration that looks like this: